arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 Here are some tips for finding practice exams:

-• Search online for “IR (A) Instrument Rating Practice Exams” or similar keywords.
+• X Search IR (A) Instrument Rating Practice Exams or close enough on the internet.

-Where is the test center?
+Where is test center?

-What is the format of the IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Test?
+What is the format of IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Test?

 The instrument rating written test practice is structured to assess your knowledge in flight performance and planning.
 This test has multiple-choice questions.
 You’ll find a total of 45 questions.
 You get 90 minutes to complete it.
 The passing score is 72%.

 Every correct answer earns you one point.
 If you don’t answer a question, you get zero points for that question.
-However, if you answer incorrectly, you also get zero points.

-What is the format of the IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam?
+What is the format of IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam?

-Unfortunately, there isn’t a single standardized format for practice exams offered by various sources.
 However, based on my research, these practice exams typically share some common characteristics:

-• Number Of Questions: These exams can range from 30 to 100 questions, though some may offer a larger pool with the ability to generate custom tests.
+• Number of Questions: These exams can range from 30 to 100 questions, though some may offer a larger pool with the ability to generate custom tests.

-It’s Important to note that these practice exams are not affiliated with the FAA and do not guarantee a passing score on the actual knowledge test.
+It’s important to note that these practice exams are not affiliated with the FAA and do not guarantee a passing score on the actual knowledge test.

 Here’s A table summarizing the information you requested, but with “Not Applicable” for the FAA exam since it’s not a practice exam.